 You may also choose to subscribe to Weekly Greens using an RSS reader (such as Google Reader, FeedDemon or NewsGator).
 To subscribe by RSS, go here and choose your preferences.

 How is Weekly Greens different from the thousands of existing food blogs?

 I am not a chef or food writer or restaurant owner or professional photographer.
 I am a busy working mom.
-This blog was born out of a desire to feed my family well each and every night – to sit around a table over fresh, nutritious food and connect with one another in a healthful (though admittedly sometimes chaotic) way.
+This blog was born out of a desire to feed my family well each and every night – to sit around a table over fresh, nutritious food and connect with one another in a healthful (though occasionally chaotic) way.